MicrosoftDocs/common-data-model-and-service/common-data-model/creating-schemas.md

 }
 ```

-Most of the properties listed above are fairly self-explanatory.
+Most of the properties in the previous code block are fairly self-explanatory.
 Take a look at **entities**, which is a list of entity declaration objects.
 This is where you reference all your entity schemas (**ReverseIp**, **Session**, and **UserAgent**).

 * **type** refers to the type of the entity declaration (local or referenced).
-Since your entity declarations reside locally, rather than at a remote location, “LocalEntity” is used as the type.
+Since your entity declarations reside locally, *LocalEntity* is used as the type.
 * **entityName** is the name of the entity.
 * **entityPath** is the corpus path to the entity definition in the entity schema.
-It's in the format of “[entity schema name]/[entity name]”.
+It's in the format of *[entity schema name]/[entity name]*.

-<br/>The manifest can reference sub-manifests as well.
+The manifest can reference sub-manifests as well.
 For example, if you had a sub-folder under *clickstream* called aggregations (that contained entity schemas relating to aggregated data), you could create an *aggregrations.manifest.cdm.json* document in that folder:

 ![aggregations Folder Structure](media/creating-schemas-aggregationsfolder.png)

-<br/>You would then add the manifest declaration for *aggregrations.manifest.cdm.json* in *clickstream.manifest.cdm.json* under **subManifests**:
+You would then add the manifest declaration for *aggregrations.manifest.cdm.json* in *clickstream.manifest.cdm.json* under **subManifests**:

 ``` json
 {